ShaniStaretz/Server-Monitoring-System/README.md

             Endpoint: POST /servers/
             Description: Add new server for monitor
             * Request Body:
-                The request body should be a JSON object that includes the necessary server information: server_name,port,protocol_name,username, password
+                The request body should be a JSON object that includes the necessary server information: server_name,port,protocol_name,username, password.

                 Body Example:
                 ```
                     {